tc39/notes/es7/2016-07/jul-27.md

 YK: Seems strange why we would do it differently from methods

 MM: I strongly prefer non-configurable.
 We already have an imperative syntax for imperative initialization, properties that are configurable and disappear.
 The time-dependent nature of configurable properties don't give you as many guarantees.
-Non-configurable properties lets you minimize gratuitious differences with private state and get static analyzability and static shape.
-The behavior of private fields is more like a nonconfigurable property than anything else.
+Non-configurable properties let you minimize gratuitious differences with private state and get static analyzability and static shape.
+The behavior of private fields is more like a non-configurable property than anything else.

 AWB: I support your position, but in addition: one of the advantages of this new syntax, is that it allows to declaratively define the shape of the object.
 - Value in readability